-Let’s delve in a little deeper into the Book of Ruth to see what some of Ruth’s character traits were.
+Let’s delve into the Book of Ruth to see what character traits made her a godly woman.

-We discover she took refuge under the wing of Boaz’s God (we would be wise to choose a mate that serves the same God as we do).
+We would be wise to choose a mate that serves the same God as we do.

-We learn that Ruth communicated with Boaz and asked to continue to find favor in his eyes (she didn’t play coy and pretend she wasn’t interested).
+Ruth communicated with Boaz and asked to continue to find favor in his eyes.

 NOTE: The picture is of my mother who was a godly and virtuous woman of God.